-Event Numbers: 34: SG Targets: 2x number IPSC classic targets 4x number pepper poppers or 10" square falling plates The targets are to be arrayed with the IPSC targets at 4' centres placed 6' from the metal targets.
+Targets: 2x number IPSC classic targets

+4x number pepper poppers or 10" square falling plates

+The targets are to be arrayed with the IPSC targets at 4' centres placed 6' from the metal targets.
 The metal targets are to be at 3' centres between the paper targets.
+All targets are to be at the same distance from the shooting box and with the highest scoring zones level with the widest points of the metal targets

+Positions: Any

-All targets are to be at the same distance from the shooting box and with the highest scoring zones level with the widest points of the metal targets Ammunition Type: Solid Slug Sights: Any Positions: Any Ready Position: Standing, unloaded gun in strong hand trail Practice 1: At 100m the shooter will start standing with their unloaded gun held in the strong hand trail position and their heels touching the rear of the shooting box.
+Ready Position: Standing, unloaded gun in strong hand trail

+Practice 1: At 100m the shooter will start standing with their unloaded gun held in the strong hand trail position and their heels touching the rear of the shooting box.
 After the start signal they may assume any shooting position within the shooting box, only forward movement is permitted.
 A competitor may not retreat to recover ammunition or for any other reason.

+Range Commands: As required

+Range equipment: 2x number IPSC targets

+4x number pepper poppers or 10" metal plates

+1x shooting box that is 90 to 100m from the target line

+Shot timer

-Range Commands: As required Loading: Loading can be from any source carried on the person Range equipment: 2x number IPSC targets 4x number pepper poppers or 10"metal plates 1x shooting box that is 90 to 100m from the target line Shot timer Procedural penalties: Firing whilst outside the box will incur 1 penalty per shot fired.
+Procedural penalties: Firing whilst outside the box will incur 1 penalty per shot fired.

 Scoring: Comstock